JasonElting/wsu-team-projects/README.md

 The application is password protected and uses the HTTPAuth login process.
 Only users with valid username/password combinations are allowed to access the Drone-Inventory App.
 NOTE: The drone utilizes a special username/password combination for accessing the application.

-### Returned Inventory Display:
+### Returned Inventory Display (Default Screen):
 By default, the returned inventory database is deleted after an application refresh.
-In addition, a user can utilize the "Delete" button to simply clear all entries returned.
+In addition, a user can utilize the "Clear Returned Inventory" button to simply clear all entries returned.
 This **will not** delete the items from the inventory database but simply "clears" the returned inventory screen.
+All items scanned by the mobile RFID reader will appear on this page.
+Additionally, this returned list of inventory is searchable by tag id.

+### Flight Plan:
+Not implemented in GUI due to time constraints.
+All flight plan configuration takes place within a linux-based machine using the Parrot ARDrone3 SDK.
+Future work would focus on providing an easy-to-use GUI-based flight plan manager.

 ### Database Configuration:
+Central management location for the main database of inventory items.
+This page allows creation, delation, searching and updating of RFID inventory.
+Additionally, a current list of inventory items is displayed on the right side.
+Finally, at the bottom-left one can backup the database using the convienent "Backup Database" link.
+For advanced users, we provide the format for each inventory item.

-- id, unique-autoincrementer, integer
+- id, unique-autoincrementer, primary key, integer
-- title, title of inventory item, string type
+- title, title of inventory item, string type and not null
-- tag, tag number of inventory item, string type
+- tag, tag number of inventory item, string type and not null
-- location, location information for inventory item, text type
+- location, location information for inventory item, text type and not null

+### About:
+About page for the project.

 ### API:
 The application is based upon a REST API with data being passed in via HTTP GET and POST requests.
 Data is passed in using using the HTTP form format (application/x-www-urlencoded) and is retrieved using `request.form['tag_id']` from within the Flask application.